Bit-Nation/Pangea-Docs/README.md

 For now the Project page is mostly for discussing ideas, but after the ICO we'll be able to fund some of them through Smart Contracts.

 ### *_Help with Documentation, Translation and Educational Resources_*

+Good documentation is key for an Open Source Software movement.

+* Help documenting best practices, key events, processes etc.
+* Translate materials like Whitepapers, community updates, articles, videos.
+We're setting up [this resource](https://crowdin.com/project/bitnation-documentation) to help collaborate on translations.
+* Create manuals, videos and blog posts to help explain how to be part of the community and how to use the software.

 ### *_Help Grow our Community through Outreach and Engagement_*

+There are many ways to help grow the movement through outreach and communication.
+Here's a list of a few activites that are really impactful.

+* Organize Online Google Hangouts and Local Meetups
+* Produce content, like YouTube videos, software demo videos, graphic materials, blog post etc
+* Help new commers on Slack to understand BITNATION and find their way around Slack channels and other resources (like this one here)
+* Help people outside of our community to understand more about BITNATION, the Pangea software, cryptocurrencies, decentralized technologies, the importance of privacy and security and everything else beautiful in the world :)

 ### *_Community Code of Conduct_*